Safeguarding procedures for Lead Volunteers

-Safeguarding procedures for District, County, Area, Region (Scotland), Island, Bailiwick, Region and Chief Commissioners.
+Safeguarding procedures for District, County, Area and Region Lead Volunteers

-We’ve changed the process of reporting safeguarding concerns to everyone reporting directly to the UK HQ Safeguarding Team.
+The Yellow Card Safeguarding Code of Conduct for Adults says that all safeguarding concerns must be reported directly to the UK HQ Safeguarding Team.
 This makes sure we’re aware of concerns as soon as possible and can put measures in place to minimise risks to children, young people and adults at risk.

-The UK HQ Safeguarding team will continue to work with Commissioners and local lead volunteers as part of our joint approach to handling concerns.
+The UK HQ Safeguarding team works closely with District, County, Area and Region Lead Volunteers as part of our joint approach to handling concerns.

 If someone has told you about a concern, you must tell them to report it to the UK HQ Safeguarding Team directly.